Update on restrictions 2 January 2021

-Effective October 23 there has been a revision in the Covid- 19 guidelines.
-The 4 m² rule still remains in place which means that our attendance within the Church building will be somewhere between 150 to 200 people.
+For our parish this means.
+The 4 m² rule still remains in place and attendance will be limited to 100 people.
 You may still only be seated where the yellow signs are situated.
 Families from the one household may be seated together, but only one family per row.

 There is to be no congregational singing during Worship Services.